art4711/unpredictable/README.md

 The chacha20 implementation is from [https://github.com/codahale/chacha20](https://github.com/codahale/chacha20)
 and heavily modified to make it do only what we need it to do.

+## Entropy source ##

+Our entropy comes from "crypto/rand" which is hopefully of high enough quality (just slow).